Indonesia Travel Guide

 Sulawesi is definitively one of my favorite Indonesian Islands.
 It has so much to offer: amazing beaches, great diving, impressive tribal culture, and friendly people.
 The best part is, that apart from some places, it’s almost void of tourists.
 If you want to get off-of-the-beaten-path visit places like Tentena, Lore Lindu, and Danau Tempe.

 If you want to really explore the whole island you’ll need at least a month.
 Places are really far from each other, and you usually lose a day in transportation.
-Don’t forget to try Pisang Ijo (green banana) a local dessert and coto Makassar (pronounced tchoto), traditionally it’s an organ soup but in most places, you can ask just for meat.
+Don’t forget to try Pisang Ijo (green banana) a local dessert and coto Makassar (pronounced tchoto), traditionally it’s an organ soup but in most places, you can ask for meat instead.

 Timor is probably one of the less-visited islands of Indonesia and it’s probably why the feel of the place is really different.
 Locals really are sticking to their traditional way of living and all through the island, you’ll notice the traditional houses and clothing.
 Most of them are Christians now but they still regularly practice old animist rituals, especially sacrifices.